Training Discriminative Models to Evaluate Generative Ones: Introduction

 \section{Introduction}

-Generative models are a particular kind of model that learn to reproduce training data and to generalize it.
-This kind of model has several advantages, for example as shown in \cite{ng2002discriminative}, the generalization capacity of generative models have interesting properties and can help a discriminative model to learn by regularizing it.
+Generative models are machine learning models that learn to reproduce training data and to generalize it.
+This kind of model has several advantages, for example as shown in \cite{ng2002discriminative}, the generalization capacity of generative models can help a discriminative model to learn by regularizing it.
 Moreover, once trained, they can be sampled as much as needed to produce new datasets.
-Generative models such as GAN \cite{Goodfellow14}, WGAN \cite{Arjovsky17}, CGAN \cite{Mirza14}, CVAE \cite{Sohn15} and VAE \cite{Kingma13} have produced samples with good visual quality on various image datasets such as MNIST, bedrooms \cite{Radford15} or imageNet \cite{Nguyen16}.
+Generative models such as GAN (Generative Adversarial Network) \cite{Goodfellow14}, WGAN (Wasserstein-GAN)\cite{Arjovsky17}, CGAN (Conditional-GAN) \cite{Mirza14}, VAE (Variational Auto-Encoder) \cite{Kingma13} and CVAE (Conditional-VAE) \cite{Sohn15} have produced samples with good visual quality on various image datasets such as MNIST, bedrooms \cite{Radford15} or imageNet \cite{Nguyen16}.
 They can also be used for data augmentation \cite{Ratner17}, for safety against adversarial example \cite{Wang17}, or to produce labeled data \cite{Sixt16} in order to improve the training of discriminative models.

 One commonly accepted tool to evaluate a generative model trained on images is visual assessment.
 It aims at validating the realism of samples.
-However those methods are very subjective and dependent of the evaluation process.
-One case of this method is called 'visual Turing tests', in which samples are visualized by humans who try to guess if the images are generated or not.
+However those methods are very subjective and dependent on the evaluation process.
+One case of this method is called ``visual Turing tests'', in which samples are visualized by humans who try to guess if the images are generated or not.
 It has been used to assess generative models of images from ImageNet \cite{Denton15} and also on digit images \cite{Lake15}.
 Others propose to replace the human analysis by the analysis of first and second moments of activation of a neural network.
-This method has been used with the output of the inception model for "Inception Score" (IS) \cite{Salimans16}, or with activation from intermediate layers for "Frechet Inception Score" (FID) \cite{Heusel17}.
+This method has been used with the output of the inception model for ``Inception Score'' (IS) \cite{Salimans16}, or with activation from intermediate layers for ``Frechet Inception Score'' (FID) \cite{Heusel17}.
 Log-likelihood based evaluation metrics were also widely used to evaluate generative models but as shown in \cite{Theis15}, those evaluations can be misleading in high dimensional cases such as images.